Devereux - National Awareness

-There is no single known cause for autism.
+What causes autism?There is no single known cause for autism.
 However, it is generally agreed that it is caused by abnormalities in brain structure or function.
 Brain scans have shown differences in the shape and structure of the brain in children with autism when compared to those without the condition.
 Researchers are investigating a number of theories, including a link between heredity, genetics, and birth-related medical problems.
 Psychological factors are not believed to be the cause of autism.

-Experts agree that early intervention is important in addressing the symptoms associated with autism.
+How is autism treated?Experts agree that early intervention is important in addressing the symptoms associated with autism.
 Most professionals also agree that individuals with autism respond well to highly structured, specialized education programs that are designed to meet the individual's particular needs.
 In any treatment plan, it is important for family members and treatment providers to address areas of social skill development, communication, behavior, and sensory integration.

 Did you know?